henkjannl/RoomThermostat/README.md

 ### Simple use case in Telegram: going on a short holiday

-The scenario is that we are going on a holiday for a few days and we will return on Sunday.
+The scenario is that we are going on a holiday for a few days and we will return on Monday.

 To do this, select ```Overrule multiple days...``` in the main menu: